 L e f t O u t

-Maxwell placed his sculpture Left Out, a disturbing symbol of homelessness, across London (Westminster Bridge, Piccadilly Circus, Bank and Waterloo).
-On each occasion he observed the public’s reactions as they past, some stopping to investigate what they thought was a person in a bin-bag, whilst others would simply walk on.
+Left Out appears as a person sitting down, cross-legged, in a large, black bin-bag.
+In 2016 as an experiment of bystander intervention, Maxwell placed the original sculpture of Left Out on various streets in London and filmed the public’s reactions as they passed, some stopping to investigate what they thought was a person in a bin-bag, whilst others would simply walk on.

 – A member of the public, Westminster Bridge.